vercel-community/php/errors/now-dev-no-local-php.md

 ```

 ##### Check that php is in the path
-If you do have installed this
+If you do have installed PHP but still get this error, check that PHP executable is added to the PATH environment variable.